Registering with the Immigration Services

 FAQs

-• The process is similar to original registration, except that proof of finances is not normally required.
+- The rest of the process is similar to original registration, except that proof of finances is not normally required.

-• For those in public universities and institutes of technology, an attendance rate is not always recorded, but you will be expected to have passed the academic year.
+- For students studying in public universities and institutes of technology, an attendance rate is not always recorded, but you will be expected to have passed the academic year.
 If your grades are such that your higher education institution requires you to repeat the full academic year, you will not be permitted to renew.

 Health Insurance